 The Greek word translated ‘born’ is γενόμενος (ginomai) means to be, become, happen; to come into existence, be born.
-The general meaning comes into existence without any reference to any kind of preexistence.
+The general meaning is to come into existence without any reference to any kind of preexistence.

 Issue #4, “in human form”

-The Greek word translated as “form” here is what something is rather than what something appears to be.
+The Greek word translated “form” here is what something is rather than what something appears to be.
 That is, Jesus is a man in composition and not just in appearance.
 The ESV translates both the Greek words morphe and schema as “form” but these Greek words have a different meanings.
-Schema pertains more to what something is, including the functional aspect of something (BDAG) rather than the outward appearance (morphe).
-The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what the same thing is in its composition).
-Rendering these two words as “form” in English obscures the difference.
-To maintain the distinction that is in Greek, it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
+Schema pertains more to what something is including the functional aspect of something (BDAG) rather than the outward appearance (morphe).
+The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what something is in its composition).
+Rendering these two words ‘form’ in English obscures the difference.
+To maintain the distinction that is in Greek it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
 That is, Jesus is in the display of God but was brought into existence in the composition of a man.

 Below is the literal rendering of Philippians 2:5-11 based on the interlinear table (Interlinear).
 It closely matches the word order of the Greek.
-Also shown is less literal interpretative translation.
-These translations, constant with the Greek meaning, do not suggest incarnation.
-It should also be evident that each statement within the passage makes perfect sense considering the context of the passage as a whole.
+This translation, constant with the Greek meaning, does not suggest incarnation.
+It should also be evident that each statement within the passage makes perfect sense considering the context as a whole.